-This past February, the European Union Intellectual Property Office (EUIPO) Observatory released the 2021 Anti-Counterfeiting Technology Guide.
+In February 2021, the European Union Intellectual Property Office (EUIPO) Observatory released the 2021 Anti-Counterfeiting Technology Guide.
 The guide begins by, rightly, pointing out that while governments have an obligation to coordinate protection to companies and the public’s well-being, companies themselves also have a role in taking responsibility for counterfeiting.
-To help companies taking that responsibility seriously, the 2021 guide lists and explains all of the various technologies available.
+To help companies take that responsibility seriously, the 2021 guide lists and explains all of the various technologies available.
 The guide is a satisfying 122 pages long; a hefty document, but that’s by design.
 Counterfeiting is booming in the 21st century.
 So it makes sense that innovations in development to manage the problem may be as numerous as the schemes that perpetuate it.

 There are 6 categories in the 2021 anti-counterfeiting tech guide:

-The 2021 Anti-Counterfeiting Technology Guide explains what these copy detection patterns are and how to use them; by using a graphical representation of a Scantrust secured QR code.
-The guide likely draws attention to this because secured QR codes have such formidable anti-counterfeit properties.
+The 2021 Anti-Counterfeiting Technology Guide explains what these copy detection patterns are and how to use them; by using a graphical representation of a Scantrust secure QR code.
+The guide likely draws attention to this because secure QR codes have such formidable anti-counterfeit properties.
 Standard QR codes are for storing information and can be easy to reproduce and read easily.
 When combined, you get the best of both worlds.
-A code designed so that anyone with a smartphone can check if the secured QR code is genuine or not.
+A code designed so that anyone with a smartphone can check if the secure QR code is genuine or not.